 It’s also important to remember to count everything towards that 15 percent target.
 If your employer matches your 401(k) contribution; that amount counts towards your 15 percent.

-You can use a micro-investing app, like Stash Invest, that lets you invest your spare change to start growing your wealth.
+You can use a micro-investing app, like Stash, that lets you invest your spare change to start growing your wealth.

 5. Live Below Your Means